Crafting PIMCO’s Renaissance

 • Inconsistent design elements

-• Combine multiple products with a seamless architecture
+• A combination of multiple products into a seamless architecture

 • Unified regional design system